francoisromain/postcss-grid-system/README.md

 Blocs have a fixed width.

 - _breakpoint_: number of _units_ that fit into the screen.
-If the screen is narrower than the _breakpoint_, the bloc takes full width.
+If the screen is narrower than the _breakpoint_, the bloc is fluid and takes full width.
 - _width_: width of the bloc.
 - _offset_ (optional): remaining space before the bloc can take its width. if (_width_ + _offset_) is wider than _breakpoint_, then _width_ shrinks first.